Get support on your 2026 certification journey—scholarships are now open. Learn more & apply

 Research shows that the burden of chronic disease falls disproportionately on communities with limited access to affordable, culturally responsive healthcare due to location, income level and other factors.

-ACLM is committed to ensuring that the benefits of lifestyle medicine reach all people, regardless of zip code, income or background by:
+ACLM is committed to ensuring that the benefits of lifestyle medicine reach all people, regardless of zip code, income or background.
+Our work focuses on equipping clinicians and health systems to deliver effective, sustainable lifestyle care in underserved settings through:

 Expanding clinician education and care delivery models, like lifestyle medicine shared medical appointments (LMSMAs), through Federally Qualified Health Centers (FQHCs)